stfc-sciml/sciml-bench/README.md

 The suite has three components, namely,

 1. **Benchmarks**: The benchmarks are machine learning applications performing a specific scientific task, written in Python.
-These are included as part of this package, and can be found inside the ``./sciml_bench/benchmarks`` directory.
+These are included as part of the distribution, and can be found inside the ``./sciml_bench/benchmarks`` directory.
 In the scale of *micro-apps*, *mini-apps*, and *apps*, these are full-fledged applications.

 2. **Datasets**: Each benchmark in (1) relies on one or more datasets, for example for training and/or inferencing.
 These datasets are open, task- or domain-specific, and FAIR compliant.
 Most of these datasets being large, they are hosted separately,  on one of the servers (or mirrors), and are automatically or explicitly downloaded on demand.
 The framework (see (3)), supports manual downloading of these datasets.